espocrm/documentation/development/view.md

                 someParam: 'test',
             });

-            // all event listeners recommended to init here
+            // all event listeners are recommended to be initialized here

             this.on('remove', function () {